 Even when self-injury does not cause death, people who injure themselves are probably more likely over the long term to attempt or commit suicide.
 Thus, doctors and family members should not lightly dismiss nonsuicidal self-injury.

 Nonsuicidal self-injury tends to start during early adolescence.
-It is more common among people who have other disorders, particularly borderline personality disorder, eating disorders, and substance abuse.
-Unlike in suicidal behavior, which is much more common among girls, nonsuicidal self-injury is more equally balanced among boys and girls, although it is still slightly more common among girls (and women).
+It is more common among people who have other disorders, particularly borderline personality disorder, antisocial personality disorder, an eating disorder, or substance use disorders (including alcohol abuse), and autism.
+Nonsuicidal self-injury is only slightly more common among girls than boys, whereas suicidal behavior is much more common among girls than boys.
 Most people stop hurting themselves when they get older.

 People often injure themselves repeatedly in a single session, creating several cuts or burns in the same location.
-Usually, people choose a visible or accessible area, such as the forearms or front of the thighs.
+Usually, people choose an area that is at once accessible and easily hidden by clothing, such as the forearms or front of the thighs.
 Typically, people also hurt themselves repeatedly, resulting in extensive scars from previous episodes.
 People are often preoccupied with thoughts about the injurious acts.